 Action Result 1.
 While on a call, hookflash to place the call on hold.
 Intercom dial tone 2.
-Enter an exchange line access code.
+Enter a trunk access code.
 3. Dial the number to which the call is to be transferred.
 4. When the call is answered, inform the third party of the transfer.
 5. Complete the transfer by replacing the handset.